evandor/skysail-wiki/how_to_create_a_new_bundle.md

 ### Creating the application

-In the new projet create a class called *MusicApplication* in a package of your choice, looking like this:
+In the new project create a class called *MusicApplication* in a package of your choice, looking like this:

 ```
 @aQute.bnd.annotation.component.Component(immediate = true)